How to Answer "Why Do You Want This Job?" in an Interview (2026 Guide + Examples)

 3 Example Answers by Role Type

 "I'm looking for a technically rigorous environment where software architecture is taken seriously.
-Looking at your engineering blog and job listings, I saw you're running microservices on Kubernetes — that's the stack where I have the most experience and the most appetite.
+Looking at your engineering blog and job listings, I saw you're running microservices on Kubernetes, which is the stack where I have the most experience and the most appetite.
 The fact that the team is small and autonomous matters to me too: I'm most effective when I can directly influence technical decisions."

 The 5 Most Common Mistakes